-Calvary was not ranked in College Factual's 2022 Best Overall Colleges report.
-This could be for a number of reasons, including lack of data.
+Calvary was not ranked in College Factual's Best Overall Colleges report this year.
+This may be because not enough data was available.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.